A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: BBT as a prediction BBT as a prediction

 \section{\texorpdfstring{BBT as a prediction }{BBT as a prediction }}

 }

-Frequentist methods are \emph{explanatory} in the sense that they explain the data at hand, but they make no prediction about future data.
-The fact that the difference between two sets of data is found not to be significant is not a prediction (with 95\% probability, for example) that future data for these sets will not be different from each other.
-Instances of new data are almost always different from each other.
-Furthermore, with more data, maybe the difference that was found not to be significant becomes significant!
+Frequentist methods can be seen as decision procedures: given the data available, which algorithms can be said to be better than others.
+However, they do not make predictions about future data.
+The result of a frequentist test, such as a non-significant difference between two algorithms does not necessarily indicate that future data from new data sets will also not be significantly different.
+Given new data, the previously non-significant difference may become significant.

-Frequentist tests do not make predictions, but Bayesian tests can.
-In particular the BBT model's output as displayed in Table \ref{tab:main}) can be seen as probabilities that one algorithm will better than the others \emph{on future data}.
-There are two distinct predictions, as discussed in section \ref{strong-weak}.
-In the strong interpretation, the {\em mean} measure is a prediction of the proportion of wins for the better algorithm against the worse for future data sets.
-In the weak interpretation, the {\em above.50} is the prediction of the proportion of wins for the better algorithm against the worse.
-In this section we will test both predictions.
+On the other hand, Bayesian methods can make predictions.
+For example, the output of the BBT model as shown in Table \ref{tab:main} can be considered as probabilities of one algorithm being better than the others for future data sets.
+There are two different predictions in the BBT model, as discussed in Section \ref{strong-weak}.
+In the strong interpretation, the {\em mean} measure predicts the proportion of wins for the better algorithm compared to the worse for future data sets.
+In the weak interpretation, the {\em above.50} measure predicts the proportion of wins for the better algorithm compared to the worse.
+In this section, we will test both of these predictions.

-We ran the usual set of repeated experiments, but with the goal of measuring how correct are these predictions on future data sets.
-For each sample of an ss results (the ``training'' case), we also sampled 10 data sets not used in the training ss, and measure in this ``test'' case, for each pair of algorithms, the number of times one algorithm was better than the other.
-For algorithms A1 and A2, let us call \emph{win1} the number of data sets for which algorithm A1 performed better, and \emph{win2} the number of data sets in which algorithm A2 performed better.
-We must point out that we did not use local ROPE on the test data.
-The ratio \(win1/(win1+win2)\) is the \emph{empirical estimation} of the probability that algorithm A1 is better than algorithm A2 on the test data sets.
+We conducted a series of experiments with the aim of determining the accuracy of predictions on future data sets.
+For each sample of training ss results, we sampled 10 additional data sets not used in the training sample, and evaluated the performance of each pair of algorithms on these test data sets.
+We counted the number of times one algorithm outperformed the other and referred to this count as ``win1'' for algorithm A1 and ``win2'' for algorithm A2.
+It is important to note that we did not apply local ROPE to the test data.
+The ratio \(win1/(win1+win2)\) is an empirical estimate of the probability that algorithm A1 is better than algorithm A2 on future test data sets.